-A few kilometres from Bruges stands a little-known castle with a romantic English garden, lake, maze and art collection
+A few kilometres from Bruges stands little-known Loppem Castle with its romantic English garden, lake, maze and art collection

 The original Loppem Castle was built in the 17th century and destroyed in the 18th.
 A century later, in 1856, Baron Charles van Caloen and his wife, Countess Savina de Gourcy Serainchamps, appointed the English architect Edward Pugin to draw up plans for a new castle on the site of the original one.